IsraelPB/bamazon/README.md

 # bamazon!!
+# Requirements --

+// To run this you will need to install multiple NPM packages - please see "dependencies" under package.json

 # Description--

    //
-   The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+   The app will take in orders from customers .
+Simulating a Customer view using terminal listing product items from a table - giving the user the ability to choose from such table and make a purchase!

 # Video Example.